 Driving drunk is extremely reckless.
 If a drunk driver hit you, you deserve to hold them accountable.
 However, it isn’t always easy to get the money you deserve after an accident.
 You’ll have to fight the insurance company for every penny.

-An experienced Miami car accident lawyer at Shaked Law Firm can stand up for your rights after your DUI accident.
+An experienced Miami car accident lawyer at Shaked Law Personal Injury Lawyers can stand up for your rights after your DUI accident.
 Collectively, we have over 100 years of experience helping accident victims like you recover fair compensation.
 Our team consists of Board Certified attorneys, Top 100 trial lawyers, and Avvo Top Attorneys.
 So, we know what it takes to win the meaningful financial compensation you need after a serious injury.